Grant-Eckstein/packer/README.md

 *A cross-platform executable packing tool*

 ## Overview
-Packer is my take on obfustating an existing executable.
+Packer is my take on obfuscating an existing executable.
 Since Packer is written in Golang, it functions on all major systems, assuming that your payload also supports the target system.

 ## Example usage
 This assumes you are building for a Mac.